dylandevei/Purrfect-Sitters/README.md

 ## Stretch Features

--Users can real-time chat with each other (socket.io) -Users can update their profiles
+- Users can real-time chat with each other (socket.io)
+- Users can update their profiles
--Users can delete their profiles (pet profile or stop becoming a sitter)
+- Users can delete their profiles (pet profile or stop becoming a sitter)
--Users can search sitters by location
+- Users can search sitters by location